 Registered disabled visitors are admitted at the reduced rate, their carer will be admitted free of charge.

-The pathways throughout the Farm are mainly concrete based however there are some areas which is compacted hoggin.
+The pathways throughout the Farm are mainly concrete based, however there are some areas which are covered with compacted hoggin.
 This is suitable for wheelchair users, however it can be slightly difficult for those using frames and walking sticks.

 We offer a free of charge wheelchair loan (subject to availability).

 Most of the animal pens allow wheelchair users close contact to the animals, however we stress that it is vital our hand-washing facilities are used if anyone touches the animals, or the wheels of their wheelchair.

 Due to the nature of our tractor and trailer ride, it is not suitable for wheelchair users or anyone suffering with spinal injuries.